zepedaj/soleil/docs/source/content/intro.rst

 Node system
 ============

-:class:`SolConf` objects construct  a node-tree from raw input content.
+:class:`solconf.SolConf` objects construct  a node-tree from raw input content.
 Understanding the structure of this tree is useful for advanced use.

 Node types
 -----------

-:class:`SolConf`  node trees can have nodes of the following types:
+:class:`solconf.SolConf`  node trees can have nodes of the following types:

 DictContainer
-     :class:`DictContainer` nodes represent Python dictionaries with keys that are valid variable names.
-Their children nodes must be of type :attr:`KeyNode`.
+     :class:`dict_container.DictContainer` nodes represent Python dictionaries with keys that are valid variable names.
+Their children nodes must be of type :class:`dict_container.KeyNode`.
+Currently, dictionary containers only support string keys that are valid variable names.
+But arbitrary Python dictionaries can be built using |dstrings| -- see :ref:`Dictionaries with arbitrary keys`.
 KeyNode
-     :class:`KeyNode`  nodes contain a string key that is a valid variable name and a child node :attr:`KeyNode.value` that is of any of the three other node types. :class:`KeyNode` nodes always have a parent that is a :class:`DictContainer`.
+     :class:`~dict_container.KeyNode`  nodes contain a string key that is a valid variable name and a child node :attr:`dict_container.KeyNode.value` that is of any of the three other node types. :class:`~dict_container.KeyNode` nodes always have a parent that is a :class:`~dict_container.DictContainer`.
 Key nodes play a special role discussed :ref:`here <Key nodes>`.
 ListContainer
-     :class:`ListContainer` nodes represent Python lists and can contain nodes of any type except for type :class:`KeyNode`.
+     :class:`ListContainer` nodes represent Python lists and can contain nodes of any type except for type :class:`~dict_container.KeyNode`.
 ParsedNode
-     :class:`ParsedNode` nodes represent tree leafs -- they must always be either the root node, or a child of a :class:`KeyNode` or :class:`ListContainer` node.
+     :class:`ParsedNode` nodes represent tree leafs -- they must always be either the root node, or a child of a :class:`~dict_container.KeyNode` or :class:`ListContainer` node.
 When the :class:`ParsedNode`'s raw content is a string, |dstring| evaluation rules are applied to it.
 Otherwise, the raw value is passed on directly when resolving the node.

 The types of nodes are designed to cover all :ref:`native serializable types <NST>`.